We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - trying not to scrub or aggressively cleanse the skin

 - avoiding sunburn

-- washing the face before bed and remove any makeup
+- washing the face before bed and removing any makeup

-- avoiding the use of hair products on the skin
+- not getting hair products on the skin

 - showering or bathing regularly

-- keeping long hair pulled back from the skin
+- keeping long hair pulled back away from the skin

 Anyone dealing with severe whitehead breakouts should speak with a doctor about the best way to treat or manage their skin.

 If a person experiences skin irritation or allergic reactions after using a home remedy for whiteheads, they should stop using the product and get advice from a doctor.

 Below are some frequently asked questions about home remedies for getting rid of whiteheads.